RohaanJohn/RohaanJohn/README.md

 The link to the website: https://emotionanalysisapi.up.railway.app/accounts/analyse

 ## - 3.
+AIPoems
+In this web app a user can input a theme and then a poem is generated based on the theme and an image as well.
+The story is generated using ChatGPT and image is generated using DallE.

+The link to the website: https://aipoems.up.railway.app

+## - 4.
 AlphaTrip
 AlphaTrip showcases various places in India.
 The dynamic website was deployed in railway.app.
 The database I use is PostgreSQL available within railway.app.

 The link to the website: https://alphatrip.up.railway.app

 Keep Exploring!

-## - 4.
-PlotIt
-A Data Analysis Project powered by python's own Matplotlib library.

-The link to the website: https://plotit.up.railway.app

 ## - 5.
 DhwaniApp
 DhwaniApp is a Flutter app that aims towards helping children with special needs in their communication process.